microsoft/cal-open-library/README.md

 1. Code for this library should be written using the existing development environment (C/SIDE).
 2. Object IDs should be created within the range 50K-99K.
+3. In general we only accept codeunit objects.
+If you have a  strong reason for another object type it is recommended to discuss it with Microsoft through an Issue first, before submitting the code.
+4. **All code needs to be submitted with accompanying unit tests.**
-3. Microsoft will review the contribution and decide whether it wants to make it part of the product.
+5. Microsoft will review the contribution and decide whether it wants to make it part of the product.
-4. If the contribution is accepted Microsoft will modify the object IDs to fit within the base Microsoft range and apply any code fixes resulting from internal best practice checks.
+6. If the contribution is accepted Microsoft will modify the object IDs to fit within the base Microsoft range and apply any code fixes resulting from internal best practice checks.
-5. The code will be included in the next monthly update that is shipped after the contribution was accepted.
+7. The code will be included in the next monthly update that is shipped after the contribution was accepted.

 # Contributing